 This is because it leaves a residue on fabrics that gradually builds up, which in turn makes it harder for detergent to penetrate (and therefore thoroughly clean) your clothes.

-It can also essentially 'trap' odours in your clothes by creating a coating over the top of it, making them much trickier to shift for good.
+It can also essentially 'trap' odours in your clothes by creating a coating over the top of them, making them much trickier to shift for good.

 Worried about what else you might be doing wrong?
 Read our guide on 5 laundry habits to stop immediately